What Do I Need To Know Before I Come For My First Lesson?

 You stopped by Fred Astaire Dance Studios, chatted with the manager and an instructor and decided the time is right to learn how to dance, to perk up your social life and to get in better shape (yes, dance does all of those things for you).

 Now what?
 You’re considering private ballroom dance lessons or group ballroom dance classes at FADS or even a combination of both.
 Maybe there’s a wedding in your future or perhaps you just want to get your feet moving on the dancing floor to hone long-forgotten skills.
 How do you prepare for the great experience that awaits you?
 Here are some tips and answers to often-asked questions.

 - Put your worries aside and expect the best.
 We want you to succeed as much as you do, and we will do everything in our power to see that you enjoy learning to dance and become increasingly proficient.
 Dancing is not a root canal; it’s fun, it’s pleasurable and it gets better the longer it lasts.
 We tell all of our students to dance as if no one is watching and we’ll tell you that right now.
-Your dance lessons are for you, and there is no crowd judging you.
+Your dance lessons are for you, and we promise: there is no crowd judging you.